devprime/devprime-heroku-microservices/README.md

 Before running the command change the  `<app-name>` </br>
  `heroku logs --tail --app <app-name>` </br>

-**Creating a new payment microservice'**
+**Creating a new payment microservice'** </br>
-The process below speeds up the creation and already runs the 'dp init' `dp new dp-payment --state mongodb --stream kafka --marketplace payment --init` At the end enter the dp-payment folder
+The process below speeds up the creation and already runs the 'dp init' </br>
+`dp new dp-payment --state mongodb --stream kafka --marketplace payment --init` </br>
+ At the end enter the dp-payment folder</br>

 **Change the settings and credentials** </br>
 - In the project folder open the configuration file </br>